-(The enhancements for Proton Persona SE, now called Elegance.
+(Looking for a new car, the enhancements for Proton Persona SE, now called Elegance.
 Proton Persona has the right package for the right price but as a friend with Toyota Vios has told me – it is still a Proton and that itself says a lot on the quality of the end product.
-Image source: http://blog.mynothing.net)
+Image source: Wikipedia)

 Further, we have started to have problems fitting in the luggage into the smaller boot space.
 So, in late 2009, as I was away and had time to contemplate on what I am going to do in the next 1 – 2 years, I decided that 2011 would be the year when I will change my un-powered but a very reliable car for something “better”.
 What I will end up buying would dependant on how much I would save up for my down payment.